shellspec/shellspec/README.md

   }

   Data data
-  Example 'calculate by sum function from data function'
+  It 'calculates by sum function from data function'
     When call sum
     The output should eq 738
   End